 The Division of Nephrology and Hypertension offers a dynamic, two-year, fully accredited training program in nephrology.
 Our program provides structured educational and clinical opportunities allowing fellows to acquire the knowledge, clinical skills and professional attitudes to be excellent nephrologists.
 Our division cares for approximately 180 chronic dialysis patients with end stage renal failure and offers medical services, including home hemodialysis, and inpatient/outpatient medical services for kidney diseases.

-With the addition of two new transplant surgeons in June 2010, we do average of 85 transplants per year.
-We are actively recruiting two dedicated transplant nephrologist, and plans are on the way to begin kidney/pancreas transplants in the near future.
+With the addition of two new transplant surgeons in June 2010, we perform an average of 90 transplants per year.

 All faculty have full time academic appointments and are committed to teaching.
 Faculty within the division conduct clinical research, including outcomes based protocols, and drug trials.
 Research opportunities are plentiful including collaborative work with basic scientists, as well as opportunities for research with clinical faculty.